GlacioHack/xdem/CONTRIBUTING.md

 # How to contribute

+We welcome new contributions to xDEM, that is still very much in expansion!
+Below is a guide to contributing to xDEM step by step, ensuring tests are passing and the documentation is updated.

 ## Overview: making a contribution

-For more details, see the rest of this document.
+The technical steps to contributing to xDEM are:

-1. Fork _GlacioHack/xdem_ and clone your fork repository locally.
+1. Fork `GlacioHack/xdem` and clone your fork repository locally.
-2. Set up the development environment (section below).
+2. Set up the development environment **(see section "Setup" below)**,
-3. Create a branch for the new feature or bug fix.
+3. Create a branch for the new feature or bug fix,
-4. Make your changes, and add or modify related tests in _tests/_.
+4. Make your changes,
+5. Add or modify related tests in `tests/` **(see section "Tests" below)**,
+6. Add or modify related documentation in `doc/` **(see section "Documentation" below)**,
+7. Commit your changes,
-5. Commit, making sure to run `pre-commit` separately if not installed as git hook.
+8. Run `pre-commit` separately if not installed as git hook **(see section "Linting" below)**,
-6. Push to your fork.
+9. Push to your fork,
-7. Open a pull request from GitHub to discuss and eventually merge.
+10. Open a pull request from GitHub to discuss and eventually merge.

 ## Development environment

-GeoUtils currently supports only Python versions of 3.8 and higher, see `environment.yml` for detailed dependencies.
+xDEM currently supports Python versions of 3.8 to 3.10 (see `dev-environment.yml` for detailed dependencies), which are tested in a continuous integration (CI) workflow running on GitHub Actions .

+When you open a PR on xDEM, a single linting action and 9 test actions will automatically start, corresponding to all supported Python versions (3.8, 3.9 and 3.10) and OS (Ubuntu, Mac, Windows).
+The coverage change of the tests will also be reported by CoverAlls.

 ### Setup